Found a better really creepy picture. This chapter best explains what I mean by Shadow people.

 “So you said you did it the same way?”
-Zeraph put away his dagger and he backed away from her.
+Zeraph put away his dagger, and he backed away from her.
 He closed his eyes and did the same thing.
-For him, it did not take him quite as long, but was quickly established in matter of seconds.
+It did not take him quite as long for him, but it was quickly established in a matter of seconds.
 His armor was a mixture of black and blue.
-There were at times when, Zero saw sparks of light blue erupted outwards into flames, but just as quickly disappear back into the armor.
+There were times when Zero saw sparks of light blue erupt outwards into flames but just as quickly disappeared back into the armor.

-Zero followed both of their example and willed the armor into existence.
-It was a strange calming but ticklish feeling that ran across his whole body.
+Zero followed both of their examples and willed the armor into existence.
+It was a strange, calming, ticklish feeling that ran across his whole body.

 Zero glanced over where Zeraph was pointing at.
-His armor was the mixture of gold and black.
-Gold being its base color, while black energy sparks outwards like lightning.
+His armor was a mixture of gold and black.
+Gold is its base color, while black energy sparks outwards like lightning.
 “Ah.
 Thanks.”
-The next second, the armor was perfectly covered over allowing it to become thick and sturdy.
+The next second, the armor was perfectly covered over, making it thick and sturdy.

-“We should inform this breakthrough to the others.”
+“We should inform others of this breakthrough.”
 Agnis happily replied.

-They ran forward, catching up to group.
-When they arrived they noticed that they were in a small skirmish between the mummies.
+They ran forward, catching up to the group.
+When they arrived, they noticed that they were in a minor skirmish between the mummies.

-Zero, Zeraph, and Agnis dove into the frenzy of the battle, their attacks quickly dismantled the oncoming waves, pushing them back.
-The armor that they wore kept themselves safe, so far not a single weapon pierced through, giving them a lot more freedom to attack.
+Zero, Zeraph, and Agnis dove into the frenzy of the battle; their attacks quickly dismantled the oncoming waves, pushing them back.
+The armor that they wore kept them safe; so far, not a single weapon pierced through, giving them a lot more freedom to attack.
 It did not take too long before the battle was over.

 “That’s what I’m talking about.”
 Agnis gave a fist pump in the air.
 “Ah….”
-Her hand fell down to her side and she bite her lips.
+Her hand fell to her side, and she bit her lips.

 “What’s wrong?”
 Zero came up next to her.
 These days he was a bit more conscious of Agnis, but it was not too much that it was noticeable.

-“I’m not sure about you, but fighting with both the weapon and the sword just siphoned away a good chunk of my MP.
+“I’m not sure about you, but fighting with the weapon and the sword just siphoned away a good chunk of my M.P.
 At this rate, we’re going to be in trouble.”

 Zero checked his state.
-He also noticed that he felt a heavy mental fatigue, it was double the amount of when he just use the sword itself.
+He also noticed that he felt heavy mental fatigue; it was double the amount when he used the sword.

-“I’m not so sure, if this was even a great idea anymore.”
+“I’m not sure if this was even a great idea anymore.”

 “No. It is.
-We just need to be conscious when our MP hits two-third of the way down to disable it and focus on the weapon and recovery.”
+We must be conscious when our M.P. hits two-thirds down to disable it and focus on the weapon and recovery.”

-Everyone who saw their fight were excited about what they just saw.
-The three of them look like they were wearing an armor, and they swarmed around them wondering how they were able to obtain it.
+Everyone who saw their fight was excited about what they just saw.
+The three looked like they were wearing armor, and they swarmed around them, wondering how they could obtain it.

-“Hey Zero!”
+“Hey, Zero!”
 Valiant galloped over with Reed on his back.
-“Is that a new armor?
+“Is that new armor?
 Where did you get it?
-I mean how?”
-He excitedly asked, his neck snaked over towards Zero’s armor and sniffed it.
+I mean, how?”
+He excitedly asked; his neck snaked towards Zero’s armor, and he sniffed it.

 “Valiant!”
 Reed smacked the side of Valiant’s neck.
 “That’s rude!”

-“Your right up in his butt, seriously, are you some kind of dog?”
+“You’re right up in his butt; seriously, are you some kind of dog?”

-“Your turning more dog than dragon.
+“You’re turning into more of a dog than a dragon.
 It worries me sometimes.”

-“Its seems our two lovely couple is doing well today.”
-Zeraph joking goaded.
+“It seems our two lovely couples are doing well today.”
+Zeraph is joking and goaded.

-Reed turned scarlet, even her ears and neck turned red.
-She glanced away and mumbled underneath her breathe.
+Reed turned scarlet; even her ears and neck turned red.
+She glanced away and mumbled under her breath.

-“This is Agnis’ idea of creating an armor.
-You’re basically coating your body with the same energy, but focusing more into an armor with a purpose.
-Basically hardening the energy around your body to create an armor.”
-Zero replied as how to do with.
+“This is Agnis’ idea of creating armor.
+You’re coating your body with the same energy but focusing more on armor with a purpose.
+Hardening the energy around your body to create armor.”
+Zero replied as to how to do it.

-Everyone was amazed at this new finding at were already quickly focusing on doing the same thing.
+Everyone was amazed at this new finding and quickly focused on doing the same thing.

-“One last thing.”
-Zero called back there attention.
-“It drains twice as much more energy having both the armor and the weapon out.
-So I recommend that you watch your MP when it hits two-thirds of the way.
-You got to take of one of the two to allow your MP to recover.
+“One last thing,” Zero called back their attention.
+“It drains twice as much energy having both the armor and the weapon out.
+So I recommend watching your M.P. when it hits two-thirds of the way.
+You got to take off one of the two to allow your M.P. to recover.
 It’ll be slow, but it should keep you safe.”

-“That’s a problem, but this does gives us an edge in this dungeon.
-I was worried that I had to fight naked against the monsters without any protection.
-It’s already nerve racking as it is living in this dimension.”
+“That’s a problem, but this does give us an edge in this dungeon.
+I was worried I had to fight naked against the monsters without protection.
+It’s already nerve-racking as it is living in this dimension.”
 Valiant spoke.

 “Yea.”
 Zero understood Valiant perfectly.
 “Well then, time to get ready.
 We’ll be flying through the dungeon!”

 “Hell yea!”
-Dragons and their companions yelled with excitement and hope filled in there eyes.
-No more were the dreary atmosphere that followed behind his group and instead they were all fired up to tackle on the difficult dungeon.
+Dragons and their companions yelled with excitement, and hope-filled their eyes.
+No more was the dreary atmosphere that followed behind his group, and instead, they were all fired up to tackle the difficult dungeon.